 Beignet aux Trois Fromages: Warm Beignet filled with Three Cheese Blend

 Croissant aux Escargots: Escargot Croissant with Garlic and Parsley

-Now our photos and reviews of each item…
+Now our photos and reviews of each item.

 We recommend this so highly that we’d recommend the table service restaurants in the France pavilion find a way to incorporate this into their menus.
-Heck, it’d also be a winner at Be Our Guest Restaurant on the new prix fixe menu!
+Heck, it’d also be a winner at Be Our Guest Restaurant on the prix fixe menu!

-You probably didn’t need to read this review to know that France is a must-visit booth at the 2018 Epcot International Food & Wine Festival.
+Ultimately, you probably didn’t need to read this review to know that France is a must-visit booth at the Epcot International Food & Wine Festival.
 Nonetheless, hopefully this review was helpful in letting you know that everything is worth ordering here, as France doesn’t stumble with any of its dishes this year.